ItsZeusBro/Hermetica/README.md

 There is a problem to merely conclude that one proposition follows from the other, simply by looking at this example.
 However, if this simulation and its rules worked for a bunch of propositions without ever contradicting itself in the simulation, then it is very likely that the simulation approaches real logic that is valid.

 To build a robust logical simulation one should focus on a dictionary of propositions that never contradict anything else in the dictionary.
 If you can prove all propositions in the dictionary using a simulation, then you have a good logical simulation that approaches real universal logic

+we also have to make sure that there is no possibility in the translation unit for any negation to exist outside of the negation cell.
+Or at the very least translate out any negations in the translation into another proposition with the negation cell!